tonyrog/pynif/README.md

 # PyNIF - Call Erlang NIFs from Python

 Work in progress.
-A wrapper to be able to nativly call erlang NIFS directly from Python using a library that implenent Erlangs nif_api layer.
+A wrapper to be able to natively call erlang NIFS directly from Python using a library that implement Erlangs nif_api layer.

 Reuse your code!